uncertain-graph/uppr-plus/README.md

 Windows 11

 ## Datasets:
-Datasets can be downloaded from link: https://sparse.tamu.edu/SNAP and https://sparse.tamu.edu/LAW <br>
+Datasets can be downloaded from links: https://sparse.tamu.edu/SNAP and https://sparse.tamu.edu/LAW <br>
 Please create a new folder named `datasets` and save datastes under this folder.

 ## Preparation